 - Cancer diagnosis and treatment

 We offer mammograms on-site at over 65 VA facilities, and for those women receiving care at sites without mammography, we offer screening at conveniently located community facilities.
-We also have mammogram coordinators, who track those women who are due for mammogram, follow-up on abnormal results, and help our patients navigate through the breast cancer screening process.
+We also have mammogram coordinators who track women due for mammograms, follow-up on abnormal results, and help our patients navigate the breast cancer screening process.